japila-books/apache-spark-internals/docs/spark-properties.md

 *Spark properties* are the means of tuning the execution environment of a Spark application.

-The default Spark properties file is <<spark-defaults-conf, `$SPARK_HOME/conf/spark-defaults.conf`>> that could be overriden using `spark-submit` with the link:spark-submit.adoc#properties-file[--properties-file] command-line option.
+The default Spark properties file is <<spark-defaults-conf, `$SPARK_HOME/conf/spark-defaults.conf`>> that could be overriden using `spark-submit` with the spark-submit.md#properties-file[--properties-file] command-line option.

 .Environment Variables
 [options="header",width="100%"]